commschamp/CommsDSL-Specification/fields/enum.md

 #### Hex Assignment
-The code generator is expected to generate appropriate **enum** types using decimal values assigned to enumeration names.
-However, some protocols may list valid values using hexadecimal format.
+The code generator is expected to generate appropriate **enum** types using **decimal** values assigned to enumeration names.
+However, some protocol specifications may list valid values using **hexadecimal** format.
 To make the reading of the generated code more convenient, use **hexAssign** [property](../intro/properties.md) with [boolean](../intro/boolean.md) value to force code generator make the assignments using hexadecimal values.